aeslaughter/moose/docs/content/utilities/moosedown/core.md

 ## Block Content id=core-block

+Block level content, as the name suggest, are blocks of text.
+In all cases, blocks must begin and end with empty lines (with the exception of the start and end of the file).
+This restriction allows for special characters such as the hash (`#`) to be used at the start of a line without conflicting with heading creation (see [headings]).

 In general, most block level syntax accepts key-value pair settings.
 Where the settings appear within the block level syntax varies and is detailed in each section below.
 However, the settings are applied in a uniform manner.
 Foremost, the key and value are separated by an